mavryk-network/mvgo/examples/rpc/README.md

 ## Pull data from the Tezos RPC

-Use TzGo to flexibly fetch all kinds of data from the Tezos RPC.
+Use MvGo to flexibly fetch all kinds of data from the Tezos RPC.
 A few basic and advanced examples are shown here.

 ### Usage